“Jazi” is the Swahili word for “Give”

-Jazi Foundation therefore funds, supports and stimulates initiatives that aim to make philanthropy more effective, by creating awareness about the importance of effectiveness, and developing/sharing knowledge on the subject.
+We primarily fund, support and stimulate initiatives that aim to make philanthropy more impactful and accountable, create awareness about the importance of effectiveness and develop/share the required knowledge.

 We are proud to be a founding funder of the following initiatives:

-By actively making grants to NGOs ourselves, and being willing to make mistakes, we aim to learn continuously, not only from theory but also from practice, how to do good better.
+By proactively making grants to NGOs, and being willing to make mistakes, we aim to learn not only from theory, but also from applied practice, how it is possible to maximise impact.